dagengine/dagengine/examples/04-transformations/README.md

 - Group by sentiment instead of category
 - Add a filtering step (keep only negative reviews)
-- Try with 50+ reviews to see scaling benefits
+- Try with more reviews to see the effect

 ---